Imagine reading the newspaper when suddenly the power goes out due to a tripped breaker in your electrical system. Isn’t that frustrating?

 What Causes A Ground Fault?

 A ground wire is designed to act as a grounding agent whenever excess current hits the electrical system during a thunderstorm.
-However, damaged or defective equipment and the appliance can trigger a ground fault.
+However, damaged or defective equipment and appliances can trigger a ground fault.

 It can pose great danger whenever live electrical wires and parts are exposed.
 If you are not careful around them, such an event could cause fatal accidents and severe electrical shock.
 Apart from this, you can get a ground fault shock if you touch the hot side of the wire with wet hands.